bhuvi16t/bhuvi16t/README.md

 # 👋 Hi, I'm Bhoopendra Vishwakarma!
-As a 3rd-year BTech student with a passion for data, I'm diving deep into real-world projects, exploring the endless possibilities data holds.
-Currently juggling two to three internships I'm getting hands-on experience with company tasks that challenge and excite me.
+Welcome to my GitHub profile!
+I'm a Final-year BTech student with a passion for data, I'm diving deep into real-world projects, exploring the endless possibilities data holds.I'm getting hands-on experience with company tasks that challenge and excite me.

-# About Me
+# 📌 About Me
 - 💼 Aspiring Data Analyst
 - 🎓 Bachelor's in Computer Science Engineering (CSE)